We’re committed to the conversation.

 Our focus at RemedyLIVE is to to engage our website and text to chat clients in meaningful conversations.
 A meaningful conversation is…candid, confessional, anonymous, honest, non-judgmental, safe, real, empathetic, trust worthy, interactive, and immediate.
 We know that our client target audience, those between 13 and 25 years of age, use technology to communicate more than any other medium.
 Our ultimate desire would be that they would get help face to face, however we feel called to use technology to maximize anonymity, encourage transparency, and build a bridge of trust that can encourage a face to face, life on life relationship for the help they need.

 Ingredients for Success:

-The backbone of our nonprofit service is our 120+ SoulMedics.
-RemedyLIVE recruits SoulMedics, a mix of volunteers and paid staff, to be online so we can provide interactive chat services 24 hours a day.
+The backbone of our nonprofit service is our 30+ SoulMedics.
+RemedyLIVE pays staff to be online so we can provide interactive chat services 24 hours a day.
 This guarantees that our chat clients will always have someone to interact with anonymously.
 Our clients find our website thanks to a monthly Google Adwords grant and a well built website that connects them with RemedyLIVE.com when they use a search engine looking for help with a hard issue.
 The issues we target in our ads, through our website structure, and our on-demand video library orbit around suicidal thinking, bullying, depression, abuse, self harm, and faith.
 As a Christian organization we believe that asking questions and listening to our client’s story through a technological chat conversation builds a bridge of trust and truly extends God’s love for all young people, regardless of gender, race, sexual orientation, or religion.